Hexagon/blog/README.md

 ## Introduction

 Welcome to the source code repository for hexagon.56k.guru, a blog powered by Deno and Lume.
-This blog is designed to be portable, capable of running both in the browser and various runtime environments.
 Feel free to dive into the code, contribute, or even guest blog!

 ## Getting Started